shflterm/.github/profile/README.md

 ## Features of Shuffle
 - Easy to use for beginners and experts alike
 - UX that can be understood at once
-- With AI, Natural Language Processing (Pro only)
+- With AI, Natural Language Processing (Blue only)

 ## [Contributing to Shuffle](https://docs.github.com/en/get-started/quickstart/contributing-to-projects)